protocol/nft-website/docs/tutorial/batch-minting.md

 ## Piggyback-minting for ERC-721 with Chainlink gas price feed

 For those who are stuck with ERC-721 contracts, batch-minting means going through an often tedious process of iterating minting calls, often blind to the gas penalties.
-To ease on the gas fee, one idea is to run a cron-like process that poll the current Ethereum gas price (gWei) using [Chainlink Fast Gas](https://data.chain.link/ethereum/mainnet/gas/fast-gas-gwei) price feed and use the windows of opportunity when the gas prices are low to mint in an asynchronous manner.
+To ease on the gas fee, one idea is to run a cron-like process to poll the current Ethereum gas price (gWei) using [Chainlink Fast Gas](https://data.chain.link/ethereum/mainnet/gas/fast-gas-gwei) price feed and use the windows of opportunity when the gas prices are low to mint in an asynchronous manner.

 Here is an example of enquiring the gas price from the Chainlink’s [`EACAggregatorProxy` contract](https://etherscan.io/address/0x169e633a2d1e6c10dd91238ba11c4a708dfef37c#code#L1) within your own ERC-721 contract, using a “Piggyback” method to mint the backlogged mints when the gas is cheap (a.k.a the "Tide-is-high" method).